Siddhantv1/adobe1bsolution/README.md

-# Persona-Driven Document Intelligence System
+# Round 1B : Persona-Driven Document Intelligence

-This project is an advanced pipeline designed to analyze a collection of PDF documents and extract the most relevant sections based on a specific persona and a "job-to-be-done" (JTBD).
+An advanced pipeline designed to analyze a collection of PDF documents and extract the most relevant sections based on a specific persona and a "job-to-be-done" (JTBD).
 It uses a semantic language model with contrastive scoring to understand nuanced requirements and filter out irrelevant content.

 ---